 Timing of revenue recognition may differ from the timing of invoicing to the Company's customers.
 The Company records contract assets when revenue is recognized prior to invoicing.
 The Company's contract assets are primarily related to satisfied but unbilled performance obligations associated with its engineering service agreements at the reporting date.
-As of July 31, 2020 and January 31, 2020, the contract assets for these unbilled receivables were not material.
+As of October 31, 2020 and January 31, 2020, the contract assets for these unbilled receivables were not material.
 The Company's contract liabilities consist of deferred revenue.
 The deferred revenue is primarily related to the portion of a transaction price that exceeds the weighted average selling price for products sold to date under tiered-pricing contracts which contain material rights.
-This deferred revenue is expected to be recognized over the course of the contract when products are delivered for future pricing below the weighted average selling price of the contract when products are delivered for future pricing below the weighted average selling price of the contract when products are delivered for future pricing below the weighted average selling price of the contract when products are delivered for future pricing below the weighted average selling price of the contract when products are delivered for future pricing below the weighted average selling price of the contract when products are delivered for future pricing below the weighted average selling price of the contract.
-For the three and six months ended July 31, 2020 and 2019, the Company did not recognize any material revenue adjustment, respectively, related to performance obligations satisfied in prior periods released from this deferred revenue.
-As of July 31, 2020 and January 31, 2020, the respective deferred revenues were not material.
-Additionally, the transaction price allocated to unsatisfied, or partially unsatisfied, purchase orders for contracts that are greater than a year was not material as of July 31, 2020 and January 31, 2020, respectively.
-The Company also elects not to disclose
+This deferred revenue is expected to be recognized over the course of the contract when products are delivered for future pricing below the weighted average selling price of the contract.
+For the three and nine months ended October 31, 2020 and 2019, the Company did not recognize any material revenue adjustment, respectively, related to performance obligations satisfied in prior periods released from this deferred revenue.
+As of October 31, 2020 and January 31, 2020, the respective deferred revenues were not material.
+Additionally, the transaction price allocated to unsatisfied, or partially unsatisfied, purchase orders for contracts that are greater than a year was not material as of October 31, 2020 and January 31, 2020, respectively.
+The Company also elects not to disclose the value of unsatisfied or partially unsatisfied performance obligations due to an original expected contract duration of one year or less and elects to exclude amounts collected from customers for all sales taxes from the transaction price.